dense-analysis/denseanalysis-org/content/about/organization.md

 #### Function

-Oliver serves as a Director without title, enabling him to vote on matters of the Board as any other director, without needing to assume essential roles that would divert time away from his family life.
+As Secretary, Oliver acts as the organization's primary record keeper.
+Any and all matters relating to the organization which require documentation are his primary responsibility.